Poetry of Abraham Lincoln

-The poetry of Abraham Lincoln has been an interesting source into the psyche of this President.
-In addition to two complete, narrative poems, Abraham Lincoln wrote several small verses throughout his life and possibly a poem in the form of a suicide note.
+The poetry of Abraham Lincoln has been an interesting source into Lincoln's psyche.
+In addition to two complete, narrative poems, Lincoln wrote several small verses throughout his life and possibly a poem in the form of a suicide note.

 "My Childhood-Home I See Again"

 In 1846, Lincoln completed the composition of one of his most serious poems, which dealt with his emotions upon visiting his childhood home.
 It is divided into two cantos.
 The first section was mailed to Lincoln's friend and fellow politician, Andrew Johnston, on April 18, 1846.
 The second was mailed on September 6, 1846.
 On May 5, 1847, Johnston published both cantos in the Quincy Whig and titled it as "The Return."
 The first canto was dubbed "Part I – Reflection," and the second, "Part II – The Maniac."

 "The Bear Hunt"

 When Johnston asked permission to publish "My Childhood-Home I See Again," Lincoln offered to have the third canto published along with it.
 The third section was included in his February 25, 1847 letter.
 Johnston did not feel that the final canto fit with the rest of the poem so he did not publish it.
 The third section is known as a separate piece titled "The Bear Hunt."

 A transcript of entire poem can be found here.